jrnelson90/tinderboxpedal/src.midi/README.md

     python3 ./midibox.py

-You should see messages about MIDI devices and Spark discovered (the Spark discovery may take some seconds)
+You should see messages about MIDI device discovered.

+Push the leftmost button on the to row to connect / disconnect the pedal from amplifier.

-The top row of the footswitch is changing amp presets.
+The bottom row of the footswitch is changing amp presets when connected.